top of page

 A versatile conductor par excellence, Alexander Kahn is equally at home with community, educational, and professional orchestras.
 His repertoire spans the gamut, from the Baroque period to the 21st century and from opera to film music to educational programming.

-Alexander is Associate Professor of Music and Director of Orchestral Activities at Sonoma State University.
-At Sonoma State he directs the Sonoma State Symphony Orchestra and teaches courses in conducting, music history, orchestration, and general education.
-Alexander comes to Sonoma State from Gettysburg College, where he was Associate Professor of Music and Director of Orchestral Activities at the Sunderman Conservatory of Music.
-Previous university-level orchestras with whom Alexander has worked include the UC Berkeley Chamber Orchestra (Founder and Music Director) and the UC Berkeley Symphony (Assistant Conductor).
+Alexander Kahn is Professor of Music and Director of Orchestral Activities at Sonoma State University.
+At Sonoma State he directs the Sonoma State Symphony Orchestra and teaches courses in conducting, music history, musicianship, and general education.

 bottom of page